Pscx/Pscx/README.md

 Create BZIP2 format archive files from pipline or parameter input.

-### `Write-BZip2`

-Create BZIP2 format archive files from pipline or parameter input.

-### `Write-Clipboard`

-Writes objects to the clipboard using their string representation, bypassing the default PowerShell formatting.

 ### `Write-Clipboard`

 Writes objects to the clipboard using their string representation, bypassing the default PowerShell formatting.